-7.2.
+7.5.
 Implementation of recommendations on minimum metadata

-Another action could be the implementation of the minimum mandatory metadata defined in section 6.2, and progress on the required common vocabulary for these fields with all data centres, as it was done for CMEMS in 2018.
+Although not included in the list of tasks of EuroSea, another action could be the implementation of the minimum mandatory metadata defined in section 6.2, and progress on the required common vocabulary for these fields with all data centres, as it was done for CMEMS in 2018.
 This will be possible as the EuroGOOS Tide Gauge Task Team/GLOSS subgroup on minimum metadata progress in the coming months.